Douba93/Hashishman/readme.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE License.
+This project is licensed under the MIT License.

 ## Disclaimer